Skip to content

 We can observe that wallet has sent 1000 tokens to wallet2.

-You can also assemble the above commands into a script that is executable by the run command:
+You can also assemble the above commands into a script that is executable by the run command, in the following way:

 from cosmpy.aerial.wallet import LocalWallet